PedCRINPaediatric Clinical Research Infrastructure Network

 The Paediatric Clinical Research Infrastructure Network (PedCRIN) is a four-year project launched on 1st January 2017.
 It brings together the European Clinical Research Infrastructure Network (ECRIN) and the founding partners of the European Paediatric Clinical Trial Research Infrastructure (EPCT-RI) to develop capacity for the management of multinational paediatric non-commercial clinical trials.
 PedCRIN will effectively bridge paediatricians and other partners across Europe (and internationally) to combine resources and expertise to conduct and manage robust studies, while minimising risk and protecting the child participants.

+Many medicinal products have not been adequately tested on children or authorised for use on this population.
 The paediatric population often responds to drugs and other therapeutics differently than adults do.
 Children differ from adults in anatomical and physiological ways and in the types of diseases from which they suffer; moreover, the manifestations of those diseases are different between children and adults.

 A webinar series has been lauched inlcuding 3 webinars :